 - Student’s assets and liabilities

-- Students claiming to be resident aliens whose status has not been verified through the Federal financial aid application process, must present proof of their status by providing the campus with a valid Permanent Resident Card.
+- Resident Aliens whose status has not been verified through the Federal financial aid application process, must present proof of their status by providing the campus with a valid Permanent Resident Card.
 Once a student’s immigrant status has been verified, the student may then establish NYS residency by meeting the domicile criteria.
 The following proofs are acceptable:

 - Permanent Resident Card: Form I-151 (old) and Form I-551 (new).
 Expired cards may be accepted.